Stem Cell Treatment for Fibrotic Liver Changes

 Role of Stem Cells in Liver Regeneration

 Kök hücreler, characterized by their self-renewal and differentiation potential, play a crucial role in liver regeneration.
-In response to liver injury, hepatic stem cells (HSC'ler) and bone marrow-derived stem cells (BMSCs) are activated and differentiate into hepatocytes and cholangiocytes, the functional cells of the liver.
+In response to liver injury, hepatic stem cells (HSCs) and bone marrow-derived stem cells (BMSCs) are activated and differentiate into hepatocytes and cholangiocytes, the functional cells of the liver.
 These stem cells contribute to the restoration of liver mass and function.

 Stem Cell Sources for Liver Disease